ibm-cloud-docs/solution-tutorials/multi-region-k8s-cis.md

 If CIS detects a threat for an upcoming request, the user may see a screen like this one before being redirect to your application:
    ![verifying - DDoS protection](images/solution32-multi-region-k8s-cis/cis-DDoS.png)

 In addition, you can now control what content gets cached by CIS and how long it stays cached.
-Go to **Performance** > **Caching** to define the caching level and the browser expiration.
+Go to **Performance** > **Caching** to define the global caching level and the browser expiration.

-### Configure custom Page Rules

 You can customize the global security and caching rules with **Page Rules**.
 Page Rules enable fine-grained configuration using specific domain paths.
 As example with Page Rules, you could decide to cache all contents under **/assets** for **3 days**:
    ![page rules](images/solution32-multi-region-k8s-cis/cis-pagerules.png)

 ## Remove resources